azam-flick4518/week1-nlp-foundations/README.md

 - What embeddings are and how to compute semantic similarity
 - Text preprocessing techniques using Pandas
 - Classical vs modern approaches to text classification
+- How evaluation metrics work and why they matter for NLP model comparison

 ## Notebooks